 - Participate in development of a post secondary plan.

-- Participate in goal setting conferences and help to set own goals.
+- Initiate or participate in goal setting conferences and help to set own goals.

 - Participate in school meetings (parent/teacher conference or annual review) and advocate for self with the support of parent and teachers.

 - Self identify that they need assistance and know who is appropriate to ask for help and ask for help.